 All students follow courses in:

-• Modern Foreign Languages: Spanish, French, German (please contact school for policy and rationale regarding which languages are studied in each year group)
+- Modern Foreign Languages: Spanish, French, German and Mandarin Chinese (please contact school for policy and rationale regarding which languages are studied in each year group)

-• Personal, Health and Social Education (PHSE) and careers education are covered in tutor time and across the curriculum
+- Personal, Social and Health Education (PSHE) and careers education are covered in a designated lesson per fortnight, tutor time and across the curriculum

 Key Stage 4

 Students study from a range of curriculum areas.
-Although the KS4 curriculum is reviewed annually to take into account developments in subject examinations and government guidelines we have developed a well ’tried and tested‘ provision which provides breadth and balance and enables the vast majority to achieve the English Baccalaureate.
+The KS4 curriculum is reviewed annually to ensure a broad and balanced curriculum that meets the needs of our students whilst taking into account developments in subject examinations and government guidelines.
+The English Baccalaureate is a measure of success in core academic subjects; especially English, mathematics, history or geography, the sciences or computing and a language.
+We believe that as many students as possible should be given the opportunity to study these subjects.
 Parents and students are provided with up to date information and guidance when ready to choose options.

 The general pattern of study is as follows:

-Students are also offered the opportunity to widen their subjects to include two options from:
+Students are also offered the opportunity to widen their subjects to include three options from: